sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

     In the Properties pane, click the **link icon** to open the Object Browser for the `BodyText` property.

-6. Double click on the `DateOfBirth` property of the Customer entity to set it as the binding expression and click **OK**.
+6. Double click the `DateOfBirth` property of the Customer entity to set it as the binding expression and click **OK**.

     ![MDK](img_005.gif)